-EOIs open now
+EOIs are now closed

 If you’re passionate about making choreographies and dance performances; if you’re driven to develop your own artistic voice; if you’re excited to learn from established dance artists from different dance genres; and if you’d like to meet others at similar stages of their careers, then this program is for you.